Average Sale Price (ASP)

 Let’s explore how to calculate the average selling price and the benefits of tracking the ASP metric.

-Importance of ASP
+The Importance of ASP as a Financial Metric

 The average sales price is a key metric that helps existing and new companies make strategic decisions about their business.
 For instance, startups can create a SaaS pricing strategy by looking at the average sales price in their industry.